drtaissa/drtaissa.github.io/cv.md

 * Open Day Guide, University of Melbourne, Parkville, Australia 2008 – 2009
 * In-2-Science Mentor, Melbourne, Australia 2007

-## OTHER ROLES AND RESPONSIBILITIES
+## SERVICE ROLES AND RESPONSIBILITIES
 * Member of the National Committee for Astronomy’s Working Groups for the Decadal Plan, 2024 – present
 * Member of National Organising Committee for Astronomical Society of Australia Annual Scientific Meeting, 2024
 * Chair of the SOC and LOC for the ACES conference, 2024